 When it comes to product liability claims, there are two types of damages you can seek to recover: economic and non-economic.

 Economic damages include expenses you incurred because of your injury that you can easily assign a dollar amount to.
 For instance, medical bills are economic damages.
 We can collect these from hospitals and doctor’s offices to understand the financial impact of your injury.

 On the other hand, non-economic damages cannot be quantified with receipts or bills.
 These encompass the pain, emotional trauma, missed events, sleepless nights, and anxiety you’ve faced.
 While it can be difficult to assign a dollar to these kinds of damages, a qualified attorney can provide guidance.

-The best way to know if you have a potential case is to schedule a free case evaluation with a Kitsap County products liability lawyer.
+The best way to know if you have a potential case is to schedule a free case evaluation with a Kitsap County product liability lawyer.